-M.S. students: Units from another University of California campus may be used to satisfy one of the three quarters of the residence requirement and may be counted for up to one-half of the total units required for the M.S. degree.
+M.S. students: You may request to transfer up to 8 units from a previous graduate program if these units were not counted toward a degree.
+Units from another University of California campus graduate program may be used to satisfy one of the three quarters of the residence requirement and may be counted for up to one-half of the total units required for the M.S. degree.
 A maximum of 8 quarter units from institutions outside the University of California may be counted toward the M.S. degree at UCR.
+These requests are considered on a case-by-case basis.

-Ph.D. students: Students who have already taken 36 units of graduate coursework at UCR as part of the M.S. program in Electrical Engineering are deemed to have met the minimum unit requirement for the Ph.D. program.
-Students who are admitted with an M.S. degree from a different institution may use up to 16 units of equivalent courses taken during their M.S. study to count towards the requirement.
+Ph.D. students: Students who have already taken 36 units of graduate coursework at UCR as part of the M.S. program in Electrical Engineering or Computer Engineering are deemed to have met the minimum unit requirement for the Ph.D. program.
+Students who are admitted with an M.S. degree from a different institution may use up to 8 units of equivalent courses taken during their M.S. study to count towards the requirement.
 Ph.D. students cannot waive preliminary exam subjects based on "A" grades received at another institution.